 <TeamCity Data Directory>that do not fall into previously mentioned items.

-The recommended approach is either to perform the backup process described under Manual Backup and Restore or run a backup from the web UI regularly (for example, automated via REST API) with the "Basic" level – this will ensure backing up all important data except build artifacts and build logs.
+The recommended approach is either to perform the manual backup process or run a backup from the UI regularly (for example, automated via REST API) with the "Basic" level — this will ensure backing up all important data except build artifacts and build logs.

 Build artifacts and logs (if necessary) can be backed up manually by copying files under